averms/jottings/test/test.md

   adipiscing elit.
 * Another item in the same list.

-Blockquotes within list items are not supported by \LaTeX\ output.
+Blockquotes within list items are not supported by \LaTeX~ output.

 * A list item with a blockquote:

   > This is a blockquote
   > inside a list item.

+Here is a definition list.

+Term 1
+  ~ uno
+    ake

 ### Code Blocks